 - The Schemestress class from Soul Nomad & the World Eaters.
 Instead of dealing damage, healing, or casting buffs and debuffs, the Schemestress has abilities unique to her like dealing Percent Damage Attack, disabling the enemy from counterattacking, or switching the front and back row of the enemy squad.
 To a lesser extent, she is also the only class whose melee attack is based on INT rather than ATK.
 Unfortunately, these abilities fall into Useless Useful Spell category most of the time.

-- In much of competitive play, many Pokémon that focus on the move Baton Pass have a tendency to be this, often using substitute for endurance purposes and status buffs in hopes of lasting long enough to pass the status buffs on to the next Pokémon.
-Pokemon such given these movesets are often passed up outside competitive play, as it's faster and easier to just mow through the in-game opponents with high-leveled Pokémon.
+- In competitive play, Pokémon that focus on the move Baton Pass have a tendency to be this, often using Substitute for endurance purposes and then racking up status buffs in hopes of lasting long enough to pass them on to the next Pokémon.
+Pokemon given these movesets are often passed up outside competitive play, as it's faster and easier to just mow through the in-game opponents with high-leveled Pokémon.

 - Golden Sun: